EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 2.md

 # Chapter 2

 I could hear the front door open downstairs and a manly voice rang out.
-My mother was talking to him when suddenly footsteps sprinted up the stairs.
+My mother was talking to him when a barrage of footsteps sprinted up the stairs.

 “Esther\!”
 A man barged into the room.
 The first thing I noticed were his clothes.
 Leather armor outfitted with metal plates and clinking on his belt was a genuine sword.